mc-carlessi/mysql-js-workshop/sql-store-programming/sql-store-programming.md

-# INSTALL - MYSQL SQL STORE PROGRAMMING - OVERVIEW
+# MYSQL SQL STORE PROGRAMMING - OVERVIEW

 ## Introduction
-MySQL store programming is traditionally based on stored procedures and functions.
+MySQL store programming is traditionally based on stored procedures and functions written in SQL.
-We see her how to create them.
+We recap here how to create and use stored procedures and stored functions them.

 Goal:
-- Practice with MySQL Shell
+- Create SQL stored procedures
-- practice with mysql_config_editor
+- Create SQL stored functions

 Estimated Time:  10 minutes